PhoebePryor/Student_loan/README.md

 ### Overview

-The **Student loan** helps users determine how much money they can save by paying student loans off quicker than minimum monthly payments.
+The **Student loan** app helps users determine how much money they can save by paying student loans off quicker than minimum monthly payments.

 ### Parameters